-I am still working through the Bluetooth connection issue when I am playing music.
+I am still working through the Bluetooth connection issue while playing music.
 I have noticed that sometimes the signal is strong, and other times it is weak.
 I have noticed that I cannot put the phone in my pocket, which causes the connection to become weak.
-I have not had any issues with the tv adapter so far.
-The connection seems to be reliable with my tv adapter than with my iPhone.
+I have not had any issues with the TV adapter so far.
+The connection seems more reliable with my TV adapter than with my iPhone.

 Medical and Physical Impact

 - Video chat or conference.
 These used to make me so nervous!
-Now I enjoy them and have become a great alternative to the phone.
+Now I enjoy them, and they have become a great alternative to the phone.

-- Noticed lyrics in music I never noticed before!
-The craziest thing I was listening to Bob Seger’s “Shame on the Moon” and never noticed or heard him say “Shame on the Moon” towards the end of the song.
+- I noticed lyrics in music I had never seen before!
+I was listening to Bob Seger’s “Shame on the Moon” and never noticed or heard him say “Shame on the Moon” towards the song’s end.
 I am not talking about the chorus but him randomly saying, “Shame on the Moon.”